Frequently Asked Questions & Suggested Readings/Videos

-Antifa, short for Anti-Fascist, is a term to used describe both individuals opposed to fascism and a loose movement of organizations who engage in direct conflict with fascist and Neo-Nazi organizations.
-While many types of organizations consider their goal to be to fight racism and fascism, “Antifa” as a moniker usually implies the group or person is militant in their analysis and willing to engage in or support those that engage in direct confrontation and disruptive tactics against Neo-Nazis, Klansmen, and other types of bigots.
+Antifa, short for Anti-Fascist, is a term to used describe both individuals opposed to fascism and a loose movement of organizations who engage in direct conflict with fascist and neo-nazi organizations.
+While many types of organizations consider their goals to be to fight racism and fascism, “Antifa” as a moniker usually implies the group or person is militant in their analysis and willing to engage in or support those that engage in direct confrontation and disruptive tactics against neo-nazis, klansmen, and other types of bigots.

 Antifa Philadelphia are an Anti-Fascist organization operating in Philly and the surrounding area.
-We were founded in 2012 and are members of the TORCH Antifa Network and support their points of unity:
+We were founded in 2012.

 More reading on the history of Anti-Fascism/militant Anti-Fascism:

 2) I have heard that Antifa are violent, is this true?